ogzcode/Js-SnakeGame/README.md

 # Js-SnakeGame
-Snake game I developed using Canvas API.
+Snake game I developed using Canvas API.<br>
 Only tested in Chrome.